quale-quest/sql-mvc/doc/Install-cloud9.md

 > warning this is just the start

-then save with <ctrl-s>, you will notice the file compiling and your web browser will reload the page with the change automatically.
+then save with *ctrl-s*, you will notice the file compiling and your web browser will reload the page with the change automatically.

-Now follow the tutorials on writing a basic at : [Github - Tutorial_basic_1](https://github.com/quale-quest/sql-mvc/blob/master/doc/Tutorial_basic_1.md)
+Now follow the tutorials on writing a basic application at : [Github - Tutorial_basic_1](https://github.com/quale-quest/sql-mvc/blob/master/doc/Tutorial_basic_1.md)

 Or check a list of tutorials at :